ceilican/MantisWiki/Mining-testing.md

 We let them run for 3 days and after checking did not notice any error in logs, nodes are roughly on the same block and they are mining without any issue

+After that we connected geth classic node and it was able to join network and sync chain from genesis to current block (it was configured for same private network)

 ## etc-client configuration
 node.conf file should contains
 ```